torvalds/linux/Documentation/networking/device_drivers/intel/ixgbe.rst

   ethtool -s eth? autoneg <on|off>

 Note: Flow Control auto-negotiation is part of link auto-negotiation.
-Depending on your device, you may not be able to change the auto-negotiation setting.
+Depending on your device, you may yest be able to change the auto-negotiation setting.

 NOTE: For 82598 backplane cards entering 1 gigabit mode, flow control default behavior is changed to off.
 Flow control in 1 gigabit mode on these devices can